 Before the Event:

 - Presource questions :Pre-select a few questions to fill dead air or awkward silent moments.
 Collect the questions and names of people asking them through posts leading up to the event as well as website forms and other social media.
+Have someone selected to feed you questions both pre-asked and live questions.

 - Set up multiple channels to receive questions i.e. Facebook posts, website page with embedded video & ninja form, and mention to patients in the office.